 There are many different sources of driver distraction.
-The most common ones are smoking and using a smart phone, followed by eating and drinking.
+The most common ones are smoking and using a smart phone or GPS, followed by eating and drinking.
 Drivers also tend to be more distracted during certain times of the year, week and day.

 It is difficult to estimate the number of cases of distraction at the wheel.
 Nevertheless, we can state that it is the cause of many accidents.